AlejoLovallo/alchemix-jpeg/README.md

 Add the possibility to the users request a loan using their NFTs to be used as collateral through an integration with a loan platform for NFT.
 Users can leverage their idle NFTs to obtain loans and earn extra yield.

-Jpeg plattform and take advantage of the Alchemix Protocol.
 ## Solution

 For our solution, we analyzed two NFTs loan platform: Drops and JPEGd.
 Those platform work a quite different.
 For instance, Drops has lending pools where the user gets eth, dai or usdc.
 On the other hand, JPEGd offeres in exchange pUSD and a third party is required to exchange those tokens to ones that Alchemix supports.
 In that case, we propose Curve.fi to swap them.